-Finding best shares to buy for beginners & retail investors has always been a big challenge.
+Finding the best shares to buy for beginners & retail investors has always been a big challenge.
 In this article, we explore the strengths of retail investors and find solutions for their constraints.
 The aim of this article is to find out the qualities of those stocks, which meet the criteria of best shares to buy for beginners and retail investors.

 Equity markets are one of the key avenues for investors to create wealth for themselves.
 However, despite the significant return generating potential of equity markets in India, the participation of retail investors in direct equity markets remains very low.

-Many a times, the factors assigned to the low participation of retail investors in equity markets focus on the characteristics of markets like share price volatility, poor corporate governance, stock price manipulations, corporate frauds etc. These issues make it necessary that beginner investors spend sufficient time while making their equity investment decisions.
+Many times, the factors assigned to the low participation of retail investors in equity markets focus on the characteristics of markets like share price volatility, poor corporate governance, stock price manipulations, corporate frauds etc. These issues make it necessary that beginner investors spend sufficient time while making their equity investment decisions.

-However, retail investors, which many a times have a full-time day job to meet their financial needs, face peculiar problems while conducting stock research and monitoring of the stocks in their portfolio.
-Let’s see what are the key issued faced by retail investors everywhere and what are the guidelines by which retail investors can overcome their limitations.
+However, retail investors, which many times have a full-time day job to meet their financial needs, face peculiar problems while conducting stock research and monitoring of the stocks in their portfolio.
+Let’s see what are the key issues faced by retail investors everywhere and what are the guidelines by which retail investors can overcome their limitations.